-While homicides are down, Superintendent Ferguson advises shoppers to stay vigilant as the peak of holiday season draws near.
+While homicides are down, Superintendent Ferguson advises shoppers to stay vigilant as the peak of the holiday season draws near.

 “It’s great to see fewer murders occurring for parking spots, but everyone needs to stay alert and remain cautious.
 December 23rd and 24th tend to be the most vicious days with the most bloodshed as last-minute shoppers begin panicking.”

 While New Orleans is seeing improvement, officials in Jefferson Parish are scrambling to figure out a solution to a rise in murders there.